cpepe/math-hub/prd.md

-This is a significant and excellent pivot.
-Moving to a **Static Site** architecture hosted on GitHub Pages dramatically simplifies your operations.
-You effectively have zero infrastructure costs, zero server maintenance, and instant deployment by just pushing code.

-Since JavaScript is now allowable and necessary for logic in a static environment, we will shift the "Brain" of the application from the server to the user's browser.

-Here is the revised PRD for the Static/GitHub Pages architecture.

----

 #PRD: "MathHub" & Game 01 "Memory" (Static Edition)| **Version** | 2.0 |
 | --- | --- |
 | **Status** | Draft |